 Saffron is a spice and some research suggests it can curb appetite in humans.
 The amount shown to help people reduce snacking is 176.5 to 353 mg per day.
 The type of saffron used has been a trademarked version called “Satiereal.”
 That said would regular saffron (the spice) work just as well?
 Maybe.
 More research is needed.
 If trying the supplement, start with the least amount first to see if it helps before increasing the dosage.

 Here is Saffron on Amazon to compare products.

 Alpha Lipoic Acid

-MeraTrimis a combination of two ingredients that 2 studies have noted helped people lose weight.
-After 8 weeks, people using MeraTrim, along with moderate exercise and eating fewer calories lost more weight (8 pounds) than those getting a placebo.
-People started losing weight after only 2 weeks.
-Here is my review of MeraTrim.
+MeraTrim is a combination of two ingredients that 2 studies have noted helped people lose weight.
+After 8 weeks, people using MeraTrim, along with moderate exercise and eating fewer calories, lost more weight (8 pounds) than those getting a placebo.
+People started losing weight after only two weeks.

 Adding a little protein to the diet can also help make people feel full longer.
 A few reasons for this include:

 - Protein slows digestion

 - It takes more energy to break down protein.
 In theory, this might bump up metabolism a little bit